tmeyer2115/studio-starter/README.md

 3. Run `npm install`.
 4. The starter is meant to be used with Slapshot's test account in Production (`businessId` of 3350634).
 Using the Yext CLI, generate authorization credentials for this account.

-To make sure you're set up properly, invoke `npm run dev` in the terminal.
+To make sure you're set up properly, invoke `npm run studio` in the terminal.
 Instead of the PagesJS dev server being spun up, you should see Yext Studio appear!

 ## Adding and Removing Pages
 Your Site currently has one page: `Location`.
 This page is actually an Entity Template.
 Studio's chosen a random Entity to render the preview you see.
 You'll want to add more pages, which can be either Static or Entity Templates.
 A new page can be added by using the `+` icon here: